JWST Exposure Time Calculator Overview

 Build your own scenes and sources library

 Both sources and scenes can be shared across calculations.
-When changes to a source or a scene are saved, all calculations that depend on the source or scene will be automatically and instantaneously rerun.
+When changes to a source or a scene are saved, all calculations that depend on the source or scene will be automatically rerun.

 For each new source, users can specify the spectrum (choosing from provided libraries or spectra they have uploaded) and choose whether to redshift the spectrum, apply extinction, add emission lines, or renormalize at a specified wavelength or bandpass.
 For extended sources, users will specify the shape and flux distribution.
 Finally, once a new source is added to a scene, users can choose where to place the source within the scene.
 If users want to mostly duplicate an existing source, making only minor modifications (for example, placing it at a different position in the scene), they can efficiently do so by copying the existing source and modifying the copy.

-In addition to tables of existing scenes and sources, and a Configuration Pane for specifying the properties of a source, the Scenes and Sources Page includes several items to aid users in visualizing their sources and scenes, including the interactive Scene Sketch Pane, the ability to plot the input spectra of sources, and a list of calculations that will be affected by changes to the selected scene or source.
+In addition to tables of existing scenes and sources, and a Source Editor for specifying the properties of a source, the Scenes and Sources page includes several items to aid users in visualizing their sources and scenes, including the interactive Scene Sketch pane, the ability to plot the input spectra of sources, and a list of calculations that will be affected by changes to the selected scene or source.

 A more detailed overview can be found on the JWST ETC Scenes and Sources Page Overview.

-Users can choose to upload their own set of sample spectra for use in their Scenes and Sources Library.
-Spectra can be uploaded as either ascii or binary FITS files and the accepted formats are described on the JWST ETC User Supplied Spectra page.
+Users can choose to upload their own set of sample spectra for use in the Source Editor.
+Spectra can be uploaded as either ASCII or binary FITS files, and the accepted formats are described on the JWST ETC User Supplied Spectra page.